Frequently Asked Questions

 The disposition of unclaimed prizes varies from lottery to lottery and is governed by the laws of that state or province.
 In some cases all unclaimed prizes reenter the prize pool and increase the payout on future games.
 In other cases the money goes to the government to benefit the causes the lottery supports.

 Who buys lottery tickets?

 People from all walks of life and all income levels like to play lottery games.
-Across the United States, players bought more than $83 billion in tickets in 2019.
-Clearly, the industry didn’t achieve sales of that magnitude by focusing on low-income players.
+Across the United States, players bought more than $107.9 billion in lottery products in fiscal year 2022.
 Lotteries market games to society as a whole, just like any other business selling a product in a competitive marketplace.
 The result is that players come from across the income spectrum.
 A recent Virginia study found 55% of those who play lottery games at least once month have incomes of $55,000 or more.
 A third of those who play at least once a month have incomes of $85,000 or more.
 In Michigan, 43% of players have incomes of $50,000 or more and 75% have incomes of $25,000 or more.
 A national study (by Vision Critical) found 44% of lottery players have incomes of $55,000 or more and 77% have incomes of $25,000 or more.